(for veterinary information only)

 The sedation side effect is more severe if this medication is used in conjunction with other medications that have a sedating side effect including antihistamines.

-Buprenorphine should not be used with seligiline or any other monoamine oxidase inhibitor.
+Buprenorphine should not be used with seligiline or any other monoamine oxidase inhibitor because a potentially dangerous blood pressure situation called "serotonin syndrome" can result.
 A two week waiting period is recommended if buprenorphine or any other narcotic is to be used in a patient on such a drug (usually a dog with canine cognitive dysfunction taking seligiline).
+Other compounds that could be problematic in this way include tick control products containing amitraz or the pain reliever tramadol.

 CONCERNS AND CAUTIONS